INFORMATION FOR PARENTS

 The school and its playground are community assets and the community is encouraged to use them.
 However, please treat all property with respect, Vehicles and animals are not to be brought onto the school grounds without permission.

 Colyton School has our own swimming pool.
-During the summer months the pool is open during the school day so children have the opportunity to have swims during class time.
-Over the school holidays we hire out keys so the school families and community can use the pool at a cost of $40 for the season.
+During the summer months the pool is open during the school day so children have the opportunity to swim during class time.
+For information about community use outside school hours, please contact the office.